SamShowalter/airbender/README.md

 <a name="exec_order"></a>
 ### Execution Order

-While the order of conceptual DAG layers is set by the execution configuration$^1$, physical DagLayer order is taken as-is from within each conceptual layer.
+While the order of conceptual DAG layers is set by the execution configuration, physical DagLayer order is taken as-is from within each conceptual layer.
 Order is determined top-to-bottom and depth first.
 All nested DagLayers that belong to a single key will be ordered before the DagLayers of the following key.
 Please see the code and comments below for an example using **configuration 3**.

 ```python
 'feature_engineering':